sdesabbata/granolarr/docs/practicals/bookdown/204_P_SelectionManipulation.md

 ### Loading R scripts

 It is furthermore possible to load the function(s) defined in one script from another script -- in a fashion similar to when a library is loaded.
+Create a new R script named `Practical_204_RS_functions.R`, copy the code below in that R script and save the file